EricNRodriguez/recoil/packages/component/README.md

     1. `inject`
     2. `provide`

-In order to make a component `contextual`, wrap it with `withContext`.
+In order to make a component, wrap any raw dom builder with `createComponet`.

 > WARNING: In order for DI to work with lazily constructed/reconstructed DOM trees, the callback needs to close over the DI scope at the current time, and hence, is required to be wrapped with a `captureContextState` call.

+For application specific extensions, the `createComponent` and `makeLazy` methods provide support for runtime decoration through the `decorateCreateComponent` and `decorateMakeLazy`.

 # Example